DeSyn's Decentralized Asset Management Journey - Contract

 The Vault contract is used to handle the issuance, redemption, management, and other fees of the protocol and does not involve user funds.
 The contract has an owner role, which can modify sensitive parameters such as vaultAddresscrpFactory in the contract, and can also transfer funds through claimToken and claimEther contracts.

-The LiquidityPool contract is one of the core contracts that manages the ETF, and users' assets are stored in this contract.
-Theoretically, when the ETF officially starts operation, its controller should be the CRP contract and cannot be changed.
+The LiquidityPool contract is one of the core contracts that manages the Pool, and users' assets are stored in this contract.
+Theoretically, when the pool officially starts operation, its controller should be the CRP contract and cannot be changed.
 Joining/exiting/ adjustment operations are all performed through CRP.
 So in theory, you only need to monitor whether the funds in this contract are sent to reduce significantly.

 The Actions contract is a logic implementation contract, which is called by the user through the DSProxy contract DELEGATECALL.
-The user performs ETF creation/issuance/redemption/management operations through the Actions contract.
-This contract is only for the convenience of user operation, and users can also implement the operation of ETF by themselves.
+The user performs pool creation/issuance/redemption/management operations through the Actions contract.
+This contract is only for the convenience of user operation, and users can also implement the operation of pool by themselves.

 This contract provides a library for safe mathematical operations for the protocol; this is a static library and does not involve any data storage.